 The 2020 Compliance Review was the second formal comprehensive review period since the inception of the One Care program.
 The One Care plans performed remarkably well with demonstrating compliance with many of the federal and State contractual requirements for the One Care program.
 Due to the unique needs of the One Care population, which includes non-elderly adults (21-64 years of age) who are eligible for both Medicaid and Medicare and who have physical disabilities, developmental disabilities, serious mental illness, or substance abuse disorders, a heavy emphasis of review was placed on the coordination and continuity of care standard.
 In general, the One Care plans demonstrated strong models of care supporting the overarching goals of coordinated care for One Care members.

 Overall, the models of care were found to be a strength of both CCA and Tufts.
 The service delivery model to meet the unique needs of the One Care population was remarkable.
 Both plans demonstrated excellence in services provided to their One Care members.
 Many of these members rely on One Care services daily and, without them, would likely be institutionalized.
-The review found that the One Care plans were highly successful with innovative strategies to delivery high quality care and services to members.
+The review found that the One Care plans were highly successful with innovative strategies to deliver high quality care and services to members.

 In general, the One Care plans’ greatest opportunity for improvement is related to the availability of service standards.
 The review found that, while One Care plans were conducting analysis to evaluate network adequacy, not all requirements were being met across all service categories, including some within Long-Term Services and Supports (LTSS).
 In addition, Kepro did not find strong evidence of One Care plans’ process for evaluating appointment access against the MassHealth standards.